toolleeo/inklayers/README.md

 By default the exported files are in SVG format too.

-If Inkscape is found in the system, an automatic conversion of each single exported layer to Inkscape supported formats (png, pdf, ps, eps) can be done.
+If [Inkscape](https://inkscape.org/) is found in the system, an automatic conversion of each single exported layer to Inkscape supported formats (png, pdf, ps, eps) can be done.

 A project can be specified using a file format based on JSON, INI, or TOML formats.
 The project file allows to specify complex organizations of layers to be combined into "slides".

+The program automatically generates the code to include the slides within a LaTeX presentation that uses the [Beamer package](https://latex-beamer.com/).

 If the content of an Inkscape session looks like the one in the following screenshot